 Wieliczka Salt Mine

-Really not far from the centre of Kraków lies the UNESCO-recognised Wieliczka Salt Mine.
+Really not far from the center of Krakow lies the UNESCO-recognized Wieliczka Salt Mine.
 With a history spanning back to the 13th century, these mines offer considerable cultural and historic importance.

 Once you select a route and descend into the salt mine, you’re treated to the fascinating features of the underground caverns.
 What’s more, one of the mine’s caverns is home to the Chapel of St. King, sure to be a highlight of any visit.